Abraham Longs for a Son:

 ).
 What about millions

-of children?
+and millions of children?
 (Let the children respond

 And what about every child in the world?
 (Let the children respond).